marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 As always, my goal in documenting this and every project in this portfolio is to showcase the practical knowledge and experience I've gained through labbing.

-### Tools Used
+### Tools and Software Used

-- Draw.io for logcial diagramming
+- Draw.io (Logcial Diagramming)
+- VMware Workstation Pro (Hypervisor)
-- Kali for attacking
+- Kali (Attack Machine)
-- Metasploitable for vulnerable target
+- Metasploitable  (Vulnerable Target)
-- Wazuh for SIEM/Security Monitoring
 - Ubuntu Client for Regular workstation
+- Ubuntu Server (Wazah | SIEM/Security Monitoring)
-- Flare VM (Win10) for Reverse engineering / sandboxed malware analysis machine
+- Flare VM (Win10 | Reverse Engineering/Sandboxed Malware Analysis Machine)
 - Security Onion for
 - Cisco Packet Tracer for
 - Wireshark/TCPdump for